autopi-io/documentation/docs/getting_started/autopi_tmu_cm4/create_loggers.md

   * Click Create.

 ### Use CAN Analyzer (Sniffer)
 Use the sniffer to detect available CAN traffic and identify the correct protocol.
+The CAN Analyzer functionality consists of four main functions:

+* Sniffer - passive monitoring of CAN traffic.
+* Recorder - captures CAN messages and stores them for later use.
+* Player - replays previously recorded CAN traffic.
+* PID Tester - sends request-response queries to ECUs.

-You can read more at this guide: [Using the Cloud CAN Analyzer](https://docs.autopi.io/cloud/obd-ii/using-the-can-bus-commands/#using-the-cloud-can-analyzer).
+Using sniffer, helps you to find the correct CAN Bus Protocol, you can read more at this guide: [CAN Analyzer](https://docs.autopi.io/cloud/device_management/can-analyzer/).

 ---